JustinvdLee/myLibs/README.md

 ```CMake
 add_subdirectory(${LIB_DIR}/nameLib nameLib)
 ```
->Note: If the library is a subdirectory of your project root, you can omit the first argument of the second line.
+>Note: If the library is a subdirectory of your project root, you can omit the first argument.
+4. include the library in your main project.

 ### modify a library
 If you want to copy a library and modify it to your specific needs, you can follow the next steps: